about me

 In the Wind, published by St. Martin’s Minotaur in 2008, features a detective in the tradition of the women who reclaimed the PI story in a feminist mode.
 Anni Koskinen has left her career smallcoveras detective with the Chicago Police Department after testifying in a civil suit against another cop and finding herself ostracized.
 She takes out a PI’s license while she tries to figure out what to do with her life now that the only job she really wanted is no longer an option.She ends up working on the defense team of a woman wanted for a 35-year-old political crime – the murder of an FBI agent who happened to be the father of her closest friend and mentor, Jim Tilquist.
 Though he followed his father into the Bureau, he has growing doubts about the way the post-9/11 surveillance of dissidents mirrors the unconstitutional actions of authorities during the Vietnam War era.

-The second Anni Koskinen book, Through the Cracks, will be published in spring 2010.
+The second Anni Koskinen book, Through the Cracks, was published in May, 2010.
 In this story, Anni is hired by a women who the victim of a high-profile rape in the 1980s.
 The man she identified as her attacker has had his conviction overturned, but the prosecution continues to believe in his guilt – even though other rapes since then seem all too similar.
 The story examines violence against women and how race intersects with the criminal justice system through the braided stories of the victims, the accused man trying to adjust to life on the outside, and the efforts of the cop who put him there working with Anni to set the record straight.